 - Stock exchange tax (applicable to redemptions only):

 - Capitalization share: none

 - Distribution share: 30%

 - Sub-fund permitted to invest more than 25% of assets in debt securities: yes

 - Sub-fund actually more than 25% invested in debt securities: yes

-- Withholding tax (not found% depending on the investor’s particular tax situation): applicable
+- Withholding tax (30% depending on the investor’s particular tax situation): applicable